YottaDB/YDBDoc/ProgGuide/commands.rst

 VIEW "NOLOGTPRESTART" turns off the logging of TPRESTART messages to the operator log.

 VIEW "LOGTPRESTART"[=intexpr] turns on logging of TPRESTART messages to the operator log.
-If no intexpr is specified, YottaDB/GT.M uses the value of environment variable gtm_tprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
+If no intexpr is specified, YottaDB uses the value of environment variable gtm_tprestart_log_delta, if it is defined, and one otherwise (that is, every transaction restart will be logged).
 A negative value of intexpr turns off the logging of TPRESTART messages.

 Note that it is not possible to perform the operations of gtm_tprestart_log_first with VIEW "LOGTPRESTART"[=intexpr].